genropy/genropy_saved/docs/genro/webpage_elements/controller/introduction.rst

  Introduction to the controllers
 =================================

-	The Genro controllers allow to execute a script.
+	The Genro controllers receive inputs and initiate a response by making calls on model objects.

 	We emphasize that all the controllers can be attached to every Genro object.